How to Visualize Custom TFX Artifacts With InteractiveContext

 display(HTML(card))

 Now, let’s visualize the custom artifact.
-First, we import create_greeting_card

-and CardVisualization
+, CardVisualization

-from the module we wrote them to and create an InteractiveContext
+Next, we create an InteractiveContext

 to the visualizations registry.
 This tells InteractiveContext